Daud Bolad: SPLA military expedition

-His Death
+Death

 Bolad was captured alive and taken to Khartoum, where he was tortured to death in January 1992.
 Even worse, he was captured with his diary in which he had recorded every member of the underground resistance cells he had set up in Darfur.
 Many of these plotters disappeared into jails or disappeared entirely.
 Others were released after renouncing rebellion, though in the knowledge that they would continue to be watched by security forces.
 One history sums up the result, "The Darfurian resistance was set back by ten years."
 Darfurian dissidents drew a harsh lesson from this, becoming even more distrustful of the SPLA.

 With the failure of Bolad's insurrection and the coming to power of Idriss Déby in Chad, and resulting lowering of Libyan involvement in the region, much of Darfur subsided into a state of generalized insecurity that never reached the status of actual peace.
 The Black Book, a 2000 publication by Darfuri dissidents, lists Bolad as a "martyr".